DidacDV/Py_work/Modules-inp_out/README.md

   In this program i tried to recreate a password generator, while not being the safest (since 2020 python has the secrets module which is better) it can get the work done.

+- bitcoin_converter

+  Converts a float number given at the command line to it's bitcoin equivalent using the coindesk api with the module [requests](https://requests.readthedocs.io/en/latest/).